 - Baby boomers, since they are seeking experiences, do not just want to be spectators.
 Baby boomers want to do it.
 Travel agents call this “sightdoing vs. sightseeing.”

-- When rich baby boomers say they want an experience, they mean they want a top of the line experience.
-And, they’ll pay for it.
+- When rich baby boomers say they want an experience, they mean they want a top-of-the-line experience.
+And they’ll pay for it.
 Baby boomers also like products and services that save time.

 - Your marketing should be honest and authentic.
 Avoid hyperbole.
 They’ve lived long enough to know hype when they see it.
 Goods and services must perform as advertised.
-Remember baby boomers put a lot of faith in word of mouth referrals.
+Remember, baby boomers put a lot of faith in word-of-mouth referrals.

 - Don’t use chronological age to predict who they are and what they’ll do.
 Remember, we all have a chronological and a cognitive age.
-Sixty year olds see forty somethings looking back at them in the mirror.
+Sixty-year-olds see forty-somethings looking back at them in the mirror.
 In marketing terms, consider “younger images” when selling products and services to baby boomers.
 “Older images” may cause boomers not to resonate with your message.

 - Just like other groups, baby boomers identify with others who reflect their core values, their lifestyle, and their stage of life.
 Marketing of products to boomers should appeal to their core values and motivators.
 For example, goods and services that “celebrate the vitality, energy and individuality” of the purchaser are more tempting than those that do not.

 - Fun sells.
-Anything you can do to get a “Wow” reaction will work for you.
+Anything you can do to get a “Wow!” reaction will work for you.
 This approach suggests sensory stimulation, preferably with other people around.
 The experience has to be social and sensory, as well as quick, easy, and convenient.
 In other words, fun is no longer fun if it involves too much work.

 - They also expect value for their money.
 Baby boomers do research on goods and services before they spend their money.

-When connecting with baby boomers it is critical to remember there is no such thing as a “baby boomer market”.
+When connecting with baby boomers, it is critical to remember there is no such thing as a “baby boomer market”.
 To stereotypically lump all the boomers together is a fool’s folly.
-As we age we become less not more alike.
+As we age we become less alike, not more alike.
 There exists a vast difference between the mindset of a 47-year-old boomer and a 65-year-old boomer.
 The younger boomer may be more concerned with work, family and offspring issues, while the older boomer may become nostalgic or become concerned about his/her legacy.
 Keep differences in mind when marketing to these profitable customers.